ibm-messaging/mq-jms-spring/README.md

 -   `ibm.mq.queueManager`

-For client connections to a queue manager, you must also set either
+For client connections to a queue manager, you must also have either

 -   `ibm.mq.channel`
 -   `ibm.mq.connName`
     or
 -   `ibm.mq.ccdtUrl`

-If both the channel and connName are not supplied, and the CCDTURL is not supplied, then a local queue manager is assumed.
+If both the channel and connName are empty, and the CCDTURL is not supplied, then a local queue manager is assumed.
 The CCDTURL property is taken in preference to the channel and connName.
+The channel and connName have non-blank defaults, so must be explicitly set to empty strings if you do not wish them to be used.

 Optionally you can provide a [client id](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_latest/com.ibm.mq.ref.dev.doc/q112000_.html) and [application name](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_latest/com.ibm.mq.ref.dev.doc/q111810_.htm) if required.